hmito/esj72web/web/regist_session.md

 Symposium is the main session of the conference, and we call members to submit proposals for organizing.
 Conference participants look forward to symposia with fresh themes that have never been presented before.

 - Duration of the session is 180 minutes.
-- In principle, speakers are required to present on-site.
+Speakers are required to present on-site.
-- If desired, presentations will be recorded and made available on-demand to conference participants during the meeting or for about a month after the conference.
+- In principle, all presentations will be recorded and made available on-demand to conference participants during the meeting or for about a month after the conference.
 - To promote international information dissemination and discussion at the symposium, we welcome the active participation of international researchers through online participation and non-members through the Invited Speaker System.
 - To promote exchange with other disciplines, non-members of the Ecological Society of Japan are welcome to give invited lectures.
 The conference registration fee for invited speakers will be waived. **Please note that the same non-member cannot be the invited speaker for two consecutive years**.